 COVID-19: Health Considerations for Travel

-Countries may lift or implement travel bans or quarantine measures at any time to curtail the spread of COVID-19.
-These may impact your trip.
+- Countries can lift or implement travel bans or quarantine measures to curtail the spread of COVID-19 at short notice and this may impact planned travel.

 - You must comply with local public health authority guidelines in the country that you are visiting.